Tuhin-Patel-Personal-Projects/SpoonsApp/README.md

 6-24-2022: Added an Options button to the TaskList views, with the Add and Select buttons now being added to the toolbarItems.
 The Submit button will still appear as a right bar button item, and will be replaced with the Hide Options button after it is pressed.

 6-30-2022: Made it so that if a user's used spoons will go over their max spons when sending task to the to-do list, the action is stopped and the user is asked to deselect some tasks.

+7-07-2022: Added the Options button to the CategoryView, with New Day and View To-Do now in the toolbar items.
+Note that the code commmitted today has some sphagetti code that will soon be refactored/removed.
+This code was meant to allow users to send a task in the To-Do List back to its original TaskView.
+However, it has been decided this feature would require too many changes to how the Views interact currently, and thus an alternative will soon be implemented instead.